Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3preclass_new6.md

 # Week 6 Preclass
-## Abstraction as a tool for managing complexity in bioengineering
+## What arises from DNA read/write trends that will matter for the rest of our lives?

 ## Preclass for Monday
 Please read and consider the below before start of class on Monday.